Provide your family with the protection they need.

 Because of this difference in terminology, life insurance often refers to term insurance, whereas assurance often refers to whole life insurance.
 The former provides a policy payout if the insured person should die during a pre-specified term.
 However, once that term is over, the policy loses all of its value.

 The latter, it provides a policy payout regardless of when the insured person dies.
 It does not lose value over time, and in fact, it often gains value.
-Even if the policy is canceled at some point in time, it can often retain some of its value if the insured has put investment bonuses in place.
+Even if the policy is cancelled at some point in time, it can often retain some of its value if the insured has put investment bonuses in place.
 However, there are penalties issues for those who want to cash out their life assurance policies early.

 Monthly premiums vary greatly depending on the provider and the amount of coverage you’re looking for.
 It is possible to find whole life insurance policies with monthly payments as low as £50, or even a little less if you are young and healthy.
 As you age, the premiums can get up to the hundreds.